 7. Try to be 5-minutes early to your appointments

 It's hard to slow down in your life when you're always running late.

-That’s why another painfully simple way to slow down more is to actually show up early at your appointments.
-Some people take pride in showing up right on time or actually arriving “fashionably late”.
-The reason being that being early is an inefficient use of your time.
+That's why another painfully simple way to slow down more is to actually show up early at your appointments.
+Some people take pride in showing up right on time or actually arriving "fashionably late".
+The reason is that being early is an inefficient use of your time.